deeptools/deepTools/docs/content/list_of_tools.rst

                         For example, setting ``--numberOfProcessors 10`` will split up the workload internally into 10 chunks, which will be processed in parallel.
--  ``region`` - Allows you to limit the program to a small region.
+-  ``region`` - Process only a single genomic region.
                         This is particularly useful when you're still trying to figure out the best parameter setting, e.g., for certain plots.
-You can focus on a certain genome region by setting, e.g., ``--region chr2`` or even ``--region chr2:100000-200000``
+You can focus on a certain genomic region by setting, e.g., ``--region chr2`` or ``--region chr2:100000-200000``

 These parameters are optional and available throughout almost all deepTools.